flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ```

 Lastly, let's see how the `SliverAppBar` behaves when we use an
 `expandedHeight`.
-This adds to the size of the app bar.
-This
+This adds to the size of the app bar and will
-expanded area will collapse as the user scrolls.
-This can be
+collapse as the user scrolls.
+This can be combined with the
-combined with the floating, pinned and snap features we
+floating, pinned and snap features we discussed above.
-discussed above.

 ```dart
 SliverAppBar(